-Note to Readers: Having just released lesson plans so that teachers can bring research-based stress management techniques to their classrooms…I was thrilled to read this article from Diane.
+Note to Readers: Having just released lesson plans so that teachers can the benefit of reducing stress in the classroom…I was thrilled to read this article from Diane.
 Decreasing stress creates teachable children.
 Teacher, parents, and children win.
 Enjoy!

 by Diane Dahl